 6. People Watch At Café Van Gogh

-Place du Forum is lined with cafés but it’s the unmistakable sunflower yellow façade of the Café Van Gogh that catches your attention.
+Place du Forum is lined with cafés but it’s the unmistakable sunflower yellow façade of the Van Gogh Café that catches your attention.
 It is here that Van Gogh painted his Café Terrace at Night (1888).
 The original hangs in the Kröller-Müller Museum in Otterlo, Netherlands but here in Arles, you can soak up the inspiration for the painting.

 7. Attend A Festival In Arles

 - Féria d’Arles: The Festival that starts the bullfighting season.
 Bullfighting takes place in Les Arènes most Sundays in May and June.
 Visit the official website here.
-Next dates: March 29 to April 1, 2024
+Next dates: April 18 to April 21, 2025

-- Fête des Gardians: Takes place every May 1 with parades, games, and features the Camargue cowboys that herd the bulls.
+- Fête des Gardians: Takes place every May 1 with parades, and games, and features the Camargue cowboys that herd the bulls.
 The animals are blessed, locals dress up in traditional clothing, and there is a grand spectacle in Les Arènes.

-- Les Suds: This world-music festival takes place every July (July 10 to 16, 2023).
+- Les Suds: This world-music festival takes place every July (July 14 to 20, 2025).
 Visit the official website here.

 - Les Rencontres d’Arles Photographie: Calling all photography fans!
-This International photography festival, founded in 1970, runs from July 3 through September 24, 2023.
+This International photography festival, founded in 1970, runs from July 1 through September 29, 2025.
 Visit the official website here.

 8. Take A Tour Of The Camargue Countryside